 This board includes ports for USB, PS/2 mouse, and PS/2 keyboard devices.
-Note that, for this board, the PS/2 mouse port is the upper PS/2 port, and the PS/2 keyboard port is the lower PS/2 port.
-The PS/2 connectors are probably quite familiar to you.
-The USB connectors, however, may be foreign.
-The USB (Universal Serial Bus) is a versatile port.
-This one port type can function as a serial, parallel, mouse, keyboard, or joystick port.
-It is fast enough to support video transfer, and is capable of supporting up to 127 daisy-chained peripheral devices.
-Figures 2-15 and 2-16 on the following page shows the USB ports on the left and PS/2 ports on the right (respectively).
+Note that, for this board, the mouse port is the upper PS/2 port, and the keyboard port is the lower PS/2 port.

+The PS/2 connectors are probably quite familiar to you, while the Universal Serial Bus (USB) connectors, may not be.
+The USB port can function as a serial, parallel, mouse, keyboard, or joystick port.
+It is fast enough to support video transmissions, and is capable of supporting up to 127 daisy-chained peripheral devices.
+Figure 2-11 (below) shows the ATX double row connectors on this board.
+The Serial and Parallel ports, as well as the other ports, are labeled.

-Connecting Com and Printer Ports
+Connecting Serial and Printer Ports

-Warning: When plugging in your keyboard and mouse, or when plugging anything into a serial or Com port, make sure that the power is off.
+Warning: When plugging in your keyboard and mouse, or when plugging anything into a serial or parallel port, make sure that the power is off.
 Connecting these devices and ports while the power is on is called "hot plugging," and may damage your system.
-Figure 2-17 above shows the ATX double row connectors on this board.
-The Com and Printer ports, as well as the other ports, are labeled.